mini-demand-side-platform/feature-store/README.md

     "mapping_rules": {"banana": 1, "default": 0}
 }'
 ```
-#### 4. Create Scale Feature
+#### 5. Create Scale Feature
-String mapping feature can help you do the scale kind of feature engineering.
+Scale feature can help you do the scale kind of feature engineering.

 Arguments:
 - feature_name: The name of the feature.
 - source_table_name: The source table name for the feature engineering.
-- source_column_name: The source table name for the feature engineering.
+- source_column_name: The source column name for the feature engineering.
-- function_name: The postgresql function name for you to actully run the feature enginnering job.
+- function_name: The postgresql function name for you to actully run the feature engineering job.
 - description: For you to add description for the feature.
 - math_operation: The math operation for you to do addition, subtraction,multiplication or division on your featuer.
 See example below.
 ```bash